 The next thing to think about is whether you need a specialist policy type.
 Travel insurance providers offer many different 'add-ons' or 'specialist policies'.
-People often associate a specialist policy with a higher premium, however this is not always the case and is often the opposite.
+People often associate a specialist policy with a higher premium, however this isn't always the case and is often the opposite.
 Providers who specialise in certain policies can often cut premiums because they can concentrate on specialising in one area.

-Manchester Airport has grown fast and now offers worldwide destinations as well as many flights to European airports and is used frequently by families travelling to Europe and around the globe.
 You can save money if you are traveling as a family by purchasing a family, group or couple policy.
 Be sure to check out the definition of children, family members and amount of people included on your policy before buying as these vary from insurer to insurer.